AOSC-Dev/aoscc/2016/README.md

 | 3:00 P.M.    | Mingcong Bai, Zixing Liu: before you start (tomorrow's workshop), A.M.A. regarding working with packaging, localization (l10n), and everything else! |
 | 5:00 P.M.    | Mingcong Bai: lucky draws                                                          |

-Today's luck draw will still be hosted by Xiaoxing Ye with Raspberry Pi 3's sponsored by Yunpian (and of course, they come pre-configured with AOSC OS).
+Today's luck draw will still be hosted by Mingcong Bai with Raspberry Pi 3's sponsored by Yunpian (and of course, they come pre-configured with AOSC OS).

 ### Day 3: Hands-on experience